 Truth be told, I didn’t much like the look of green soup when I was little, and the first President Bush is famously known to despise broccoli.
 Cheddar cheese, however, offers a familiar flavor in this soup, and my kids really enjoy it.
 If you are inclined to try this easy meal but think your crowd may offer resistance, a sprinkle of crisp bacon over the top may just win them over.

 While my son was recovering, I discovered that a little mashed avocado is a pleasant addition to this soup.
 In this case, I added a spoonful or two to the individual bowls along with some extra cheddar cheese.
 For avocado fans, this fruit’s healthy fats and velvety texture will lend an extra level of creaminess and staying power to this speedy, one-bowl meal.

-Yields 4 generous or 6 regular servings — approximately 7 cups total.
+Yield: 4 generous or 6 regular servings — approximately 7 cups total

 - 1 tablespoon olive oil